 There are also special rules you must follow if you will be serving alcohol at an event, especially if students are attending.
 Please review the alcohol guidelines and follow them carefully.

 When planning an event, the most important part is getting people to attend.
 You must decide who you would like to attend and find the best ways to reach your desired audience.

-Confirm availability of parking and communicate parking locations, hours and costs in your event materials.
+Special event parking guidelines exist for booking campus lots and parking services.
+After confirming availability of parking, be sure to communicate parking locations, hours and costs in your event materials.

-This office manages the university’s meeting room setups and can provide furniture (tables, chairs, etc.) and moving services for events on campus.
+University Movers manage the university’s meeting room setups and can provide furniture rentals (tables, chairs, etc.) and moving services for events on campus.
 Submit a University Movers work order request form, or for more information you can contact them at 216.368.4475.

 Large events and those with special security concerns (e.g. those involving money or alcohol) may require the presence of one or more security officers.
 Security staffing is provided for a fee by Protective Services.
 The director of Protective Services will work with you to determine the security needs of your event.

 Note that requests for officers are required 72 hours in advance of the event for one officer, and an additional 24 hours’ notice is required for every additional officer requested.
 If you use a building after hours, be sure to contact security to ensure that the doors are unlocked.